 How Does Dehydration Occur?

 Dehydration occurs when you lose more fluids and electrolytes than you can replace.
 The most common causes of dehydration include illnesses that cause the body to lose fluids.
 For instance, illnesses that cause diarrhea, vomiting, and fever.
 When you’re sick, you lose electrolytes and fluids quickly through waste.
 If you don’t replace those electrolytes in a rapid manner, you can experience dehydration.

 Sweating also plays a key role in dehydration.
 Your body uses sweat to control its core temperature.
 Water and electrolytes are pushed to the surface of your skin, where they evaporate and produce a cooling effect.
 If you’re sweating excessively without replacing electrolytes quickly, this loss of electrolytes can lead to dehydration.

 Who’s at Risk for Dehydration?

 If you do physical activities outside, you’re at a higher risk of dehydration.
 Whether you’re a firefighter, in the military, working on a job site, or simply exercising outdoors, high temperatures and sweating can lead to dehydration.
 That’s why you should rehydrate quickly using an oral rehydration solution like DripDrop ORS.

 Older adults and young children are more susceptible to dehydration.
 As we age, our bodies become less effective at maintaining a proper fluid and electrolyte balance.
 In addition, older people tend to have medical conditions that can increase the risk of dehydration.
 Some medical conditions that are considered risk factors for dehydration include kidney disease, diabetes, alcoholism, and chronic urinary tract infections.

 Young children are predisposed to dehydration because they lose fluid more quickly and require larger amounts of water and electrolytes to stay hydrated.
-Children may display additional dehydration symptoms, including a soft spot on the top of their heads, fewer wet diapers, confusion, and irritability.
+Children may display additional signs of dehydration including a soft spot on the top of their heads, fewer wet diapers, confusion, and irritability.

 When you're in a state of dehydration, no amount of water is enough.
 If water isn’t the solution, you may be asking yourself, “How can I hydrate myself quickly?”
 Your body needs the perfect balance of sodium and glucose to help absorption.
 With DripDrop’s precisely balanced ratio, you can replenish vital electrolytes and fluids to relieve dehydration quickly.
 Plus, DripDrop ORS supplies vitamins like zinc, potassium, and magnesium, which are essential to support your overall health.